Zetison/BeTSSi/README.md

 # BeTSSi
-CAD-files for the BeTSSi submarine
+CAD-files and triangulation files for the BeTSSi submarine.